garrettgman/garrettgman.github.io/old/foundations-var-102114.md

 For example, $E = Mc^2$ states that the energy content of a system ($E$) is always equal to the mass of the system ($M$) multiplied by the speed of light squared ($c^{2}$). $F = MA$ explains that the force exerted upon an object ($F$) is equal to the mass of the object ($M$) multiplied by its acceleration ($A$), an insight that has many applications in the field of physics.

 You can think of science as a collection of methods that use observations to discover natural laws.
 Data science is one of those methods.
-It uses a specific tool to reveal natural laws, and that tool is data.
+It uses a specific property of observations to reveal natural laws, and that property is variation.

+## Variation

+_Variation_ is the natural tendency for a quantity or quality to change from measurement to measurement.
+Quantities like the temperature of the air and the salinity of the sea change from moment to moment and from place to place.
+Properties of objects, like height, weight, or volume, change from object to object.
+If you look closely at the same quantity twice, you will notice these changes, even if the changes are small.

+Variation creates uncertainty for scientists because it implies that you cannot know what value you will observe when you measure a quantity—even if you have measured the quantity before.
+However, variation also contains information.

+Variation contains clues about natural laws because natural laws determine how a variable will vary.
+Consider a particle in a physical system.
+The acceleration of the particle will vary as the forces that act on the particle change because the acceleration is determined by the forces according to the law $F = MA$.

+This law will leave fingerprints on the pattern of variation displayed by acceleration.
+If you measure both the acceleration of the particle and the force acting on it, you may notice that the values of the acceleration and the force correspond in a systematic way.
+The value of $A$ will be high whenever the value of $F$ is high, and the value of $A$ will be low when the value of $F$ is low.
+This behavior is known as _covariation_, correspondence between the values of two or more variables.

+You will observe an even more striking relationship if you also measure the particle's mass.
+Whenever you measure the acceleration, force, and mass simultaneously, you will observe values that display the relationship $F = MA$.

+These measurements—and the covariation that they display—would provide a way to discover the relationship $F = MA$ if you did not know that it existed ahead of time.
+Data science is built around this mechanism.Data scientists use measurements and covariation to reveal unknown natural laws.
+To do this, they use a tool perfectly suited to the job: data.

 ## Data